trevorftp/Tsubakis-GroundCloud/README.md

 # Tsubakis-GroundCloud
-A userscript designed and developed to make the groundcloud,io dashboard less painful.
+A userscript designed and developed to make the groundcloud.io dashboard less painful.